Arrest and imprisonment of Dmitry Ivanov: Criminal persecution

 On April 28, 2022, he was arrested, and charged using evidence from one of his posts on the "Protest MSU" channel that implied his alleged involvement in organizing a protest.
-He was sent to serve his administrative arrest in the Sakharovo Center but after serving his 10 day sentence, was immediately re-arrested, and sentenced to an additional 25 days of detention for reposting content from the Telegram channel "Navalny"; he served this at the Special Reception Center No. 2 in the Khoroshyovo-Mnyovniki District.
+He was sent to serve his administrative arrest in the Sakharovo Center but after serving his 10-day sentence, was immediately re-arrested, and sentenced to an additional 25 days of detention for reposting content from the Telegram channel "Navalny"; he served this at the Special Reception Center No. 2 in the Khoroshyovo-Mnyovniki District.

 On the evening of June 2, 2022, as Ivanov was scheduled to be released he was informed of further charges and the opening of a criminal case against him.
 His friends and his mother's apartments were searched and brought in for questioning, and detailed examinations of all "Protest MSU" posts undertaken.
 His pre-trail detention was extended to August 2, 2022.
 The court rejected Ivanov's appeals and his case was reclassified as an act committed without the involvement of other individuals, and his detention was extended to September 2, 2022, and again to February 3, 2023.
 On January 19, 2023, after a hearing, Ivanov was assaulted by an escort within the courthouse.
 The convoy threatened Ivanov with sexual violence.
-On March 7, 2023, the Timiryazevsky Court convicted Dmitry Ivanov of disseminating "false information about the Russian armed forces" and sentenced him to 8 and a half years in a penal colony.
+On March 7, 2023, the Timiryazevsky Court convicted Dmitry Ivanov of disseminating "false information about the Russian armed forces" and sentenced him to 8 1/2 years in a penal colony.

 During 2022–2023, several public figures came forward to support Ivanov.
 Among them were Novaya Gazeta editor-in-chief and Nobel laureate Dmitry Muratov, journalist and reporter Andrei Loshak, journalist and film critic Anton Dolin, journalist and public figure Nikolai Svanidze, journalist Anton Orekh, politician Marina Litvinovich, former head of the Presidential Council for Civil Society and Human Rights Mikhail Fedotov, dissident and politician Valery Borshchyov, co-founder of the Yabloko party Vladimir Lukin, writer and journalist Leonid Nikitinsky, human rights activist and coordinator of the Russia Behind Bars Foundation Alla Frolova, actress Mariya Shalayeva, professor and academician Arutyun Avetisyan, former vice president and executive director of Transparency International Elena Panfilova, politician Konstantin Yankauskas, sociologist Grigory Yudin, film director Boris Khlebnikov, editor-in-chief of TV Rain channel Tikhon Dzyadko.

 On July 15, 2022, the human rights organization "Memorial" recognized Dmitri Ivanov as a political prisoner.
 On March 7, 2023, Amnesty International also acknowledged him as a "prisoner of conscience".

 As of July 2024, he was transferred to Corrective Colony No. 3 in Tambov Oblast.